 The city government of Dagupan organized an annual event to promote this local delicacy, the Pigar-Pigar Festival, which runs side-by-side with Dagupan's Bangus Festival.
 Activities include culinary competition among stall owners and nightly concerts.

-take any tricyle and tell the driver your destination within downtown; for destinations outside downtown, jeepneys pass by A.B.
-Fernandez Avenue and Perez Boulevard.
+How to get there from Downtown Dagupan: take any tricycle and tell the driver to bring you to Galvan Street. | How to get back take any tricyle and tell the driver your destination within downtown; for destinations outside downtown, jeepneys pass by A.B.
+Fernandez Avenue and Perez Boulevard. |

 No comments: